syncfusion-content/blazor-docs/blazor/datagrid/footer-aggregate.md

 ## Format the aggregate value

-To format the aggregate value result in the Syncfusion Blazor Grid component, you can use the  [Format](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridAggregateColumn.html#Syncfusion_Blazor_Grids_GridAggregateColumn_Format) property of the **AggregateColumnDirective**.
+To format the aggregate value result in the Syncfusion Blazor Grid component, you can use the  [Format](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridAggregateColumn.html#Syncfusion_Blazor_Grids_GridAggregateColumn_Format) property of the **AggregateColumn**.
 The `Format` property allows you to specify a format string that determines how the aggregate value will be displayed.

 ```cshtml
 @using Syncfusion.Blazor.Grids